Learning beyond the classroom

 Abiqua’s master teachers believe that outings and trips further develop what is taught in the school room.
 With this focus, Abiqua has designed its curriculum to include explorations off campus for all classes.

 Starting with PreK, Lower School students visit local farms and ecosystems, theaters and museums, as well as the Oregon coast.

-During their Intermediate year, third and fourth grade students have a three day outdoor school adventure at Camp Cascade as well as a night in a yurt along the Oregon Trail.
+During their Intermediate year, third and fourth grade students have a three day outdoor school adventure as well as a night in a yurt along the Oregon Trail.

 In Middle School, off campus visits throughout Oregon often include a service learning aspect with trips to food banks, forestry centers and recycling stations.
 In addition, 5th through 8th grade students have the opportunity to go on a week-long educational trip directly integrated with the classroom curriculum.
 MACs (Grades 5 and 6) explore Washington DC allowing students to see American history first hand by visiting places such as Thomas Jefferson’s home, the Ford Theater and Monticello.